-Coupons can be a big waste of time and money if you don’t plan for success.
+If you don’t plan for success, running a coupon marketing campaign can be a big waste of time and money.
 Use an online coupon solution to launch your program and follow these tips to improve your chances at success:

 - Understand your customer and sales data